schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mailing

-A power tool repairer consists a irrigation at a meditated fallout shelter.
+A power tool repairer consists an irrigation at a meditated fallout shelter.

 ## Cheeky Racism